RyanCCollins/hacksmiths-app/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments
-Thanks to all of the wonder people in the [Hacksmiths](https://hacksmiths.io) and [Udacity](https://udacity.com) communities for making this project possible!
+Thanks to all of the wonderful people in the [Hacksmiths](https://hacksmiths.io) and [Udacity](https://udacity.com) communities for making this project possible!
 A special thanks to the wonderful employees of Udacity.
 You are all such amazing people and the Hacksmiths would not be possible without you!

 <div>Icon made by <a href="http://www.icomoon.io" title="Icomoon">Icomoon</a> from <a href="http://www.flaticon.com" title="Flaticon">www.flaticon.com</a> is licensed under <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0">CC BY 3.0</a></div>